-- 1. Create a custom category called "Keyword Filtering," using the keywords "playboy," "sex" and "porn." - 2.
-Activate "Search Engine Keyword Filtering" in the "Global Group Profile." - 3.
-In the "Global Group Profile," select the "Category" tab. - 4.
-Move the "Keyword Filtering" category setup selection from "Pass" to "Block." - 5.
-Click "Apply." - 6.
+- 1. Create a custom category called Keyword Filtering, using the keywords playboy, sex and porn. - 2.
+Activate Search Engine Keyword Filtering in the Global Group Profile. - 3.
+In the Global Group Profile, select the Category tab. - 4.
+Move the Keyword Filtering category setup selection from Pass to Block. - 5.
+Click Apply. - 6.
 Access Yahoo! from an IP address within the Global Group range. - 7.
-Enter "playboy" into the search field and click "search."
+Enter playboy into the search field and click search.
 The search will be blocked. - 8.
-Repeat for "sex" and "porn." - 9.
-Test in Google, Ask.com, and AOL as well.
+Repeat for sex and porn. - 9.
+Test in Google, Bing, Ask, and AOL as well.